gemcfadyen/JavaScript-SPA/start/readme.txt

 CoffeeScript - Gives JS the look of Ruby/Python so people who do not like the JS syntax sometimes use CoffeeScript.
 The code in the browser (JS) has little to do with the code you have written in CoffeeScript so can be confusing to debug if you are stepping through.
 Can be compiled in browser .coffee files.

 TypeScript - Microsoft open source MIT licensed hosted on codeplex.
 In the stages of becoming a standard.
 Cant be compiled in the browser.
 Needs a pre-compile step.
+Best not used for tests.
+Keep tests in the dynamic JS language.

 Dart - compiles to byte code, which is then interpreted in the browser.
 Dart2js is a dart to JS compiler.
 What it produces is not recognisably JS. dart.js runtime has to be downloaded and sit on top.